Casamance: Geography and climate

 The region is low-lying and hot, with some hills to the southeast.
 The entire Casamance region experiences a tropical savanna climate, with average rainfall greater than the rest of Senegal.
 The region is like the rest of Senegal: rainless from November to May, but during the rainy season from June to October, most areas receive over 50 in, and the furthest southwest as much as 70 in.

 Economy

-The economy of the Casamance relies largely on rice cultivation and tourism, the latter of which benefits from extensive beaches along Casamance's coastline, particularly at Cap Skirring.
+The economy of the Casamance relies largely on rice farming and tourism, the latter of which benefits from extensive beaches along Casamance's coastline, particularly at Cap Skirring.

 Ecology

 Tree cover in Casamance is severely threatened by illegal logging.